In this Article

 Anyone who has ever attended a music festival understands that getting in is half the battle; so if you’re trying to plan an environmentally friendly festival, it’s vital to follow an earth-friendly mode of conduct.
-Paper wristbands are the best promotional tool to secure your festival, control entry, and visitor management - plus after use, you can widely recycle the band in any waste paper bin.
+Personalisable paper wristbands are the best promotional tool to secure your festival, control entry, and visitor management - plus after use, you can widely recycle the band in any waste paper bin.

 Why we stopped selling Red Solo Cups?

+We discussed previously the value of biodegradable cups as a strong alternative to standard plastic cups.
 In the last few years, plastic has emerged as a monumental issue that has swept across the globe.
 It is estimated that plastic can take up to 100 - 1,000 years to fully decompose, a staggering figure which highlights the incredibly toxic and harmful aspect to this man-made material.

 While plastic was a genius creation when first invented, now it has been mass-produced on such a devastatingly huge scale - with single-use plastics overpopulating countries across the world.
 The final straw (pardon the pun) was with the impact that single-use straws had on our oceans; an estimated 8.3 billion straws now pollute the sea and harm ecosystems around the world.

 Aside from straws, plastic cups have had a detrimental impact on the planet with festivals being one of the worst offenders to date.
 An estimated 100 million solo cups are thrown away by events every year; so it’s clearly time for seismic change!
 Which is why we have removed it from our product line.